Wyrm (film): Release

-Wyrm premiered at the 2019 Fantastic Fest.
+Wyrm premiered at Fantastic Fest on September 21, 2019.
 It was shown at the 2020 Florida Film Festival, where it won Best Narrative Feature, and the 2021 Seattle International Film Festival.
-The film had a limited theatrical release in the United States on June 10, 2022.
+It was given a limited theatrical release by Vertical Entertainment in the U.S. on June 10, 2022.

 Reception

 The film has an 89% rating on Rotten Tomatoes based on 19 reviews.

-Reuben Baron of Comic Book Resources gave the film a positive review and wrote, "The worldbuilding in Wyrm, expanded from a short film of the same name, is brilliant."
+Reuben Baron of Comic Book Resources wrote that "the worldbuilding in Wyrm, expanded from a short film of the same name, is brilliant".